cagostin/cs677/README.md

 - Determine which columns were useful as features, predictors and not required
 - Design an intermediate data frame that combined items and modifiers
-- Identify and categorize items by product type (with a targeted approach on meets)
+- Identify and categorize items by product type (with a targeted approach on meats)
 - Organize original data set into 3 main cases and 7 special cases in comparison of the items, modifiers and prices
 - Partition 28 subsets of data from the original data set, categorized by case
 - Modularize Python code to enable sharing of all previously realized values as global variables throughout project